10 September 2024. I had a mild stroke TIA, Transient Ischaemic Attack. Here follows my TIA stroke, hospitalization & some rehabilitation:

 I had an assessment in the physio-gym done by 2 physiotherapists: Chair-sitting exercise to see if I could rise from a chair without falling.
 Physios tied a nylon-strap around my waist so they could catch me if I fell.
 I was asked to lean over & lean to my sides to see if my balance was OK.
 I was asked to walk in a straight line with a physio barking "Look left!...Look right!" while I walked.
 I laughed as the exercise reminded me of my conscripted soldier days in SA.
 A physio placed plastic cones on the floor & ordered me to stride-weave round the cones so she could stop-watch time my mobility.
 I did the exercise quickly.
 At a table, I was also timed taking little wooden pegs from a bottle then placing the pegs in rows in a wooden block & removing the pegs back to the bottle.
 I took that toy to my ward room, to accompany my plastic cup stacking.
 The physio made an appointment for me in the physio-gym for the next day.

-Approx 2 hours later I woke up in the recovery ward, a nurse checking I was OK.
+Approx three hours later I woke up in the recovery ward, a nurse checking I was OK.
+Mr K & an anaesthetist checked I was OK.
 Later a male orderly pushed me & my bed back to the 8th floor vascular ward recovery room.
-My cochlear implant processor was returned intact.
+My Cochlear Implant processor was returned intact.
 My voice was croaky as a tube was shoved down my trachea to help my breathing during surgery.
 I was stuck in my bed, 3 plastic tubes sticking out of me: a drip tube in my left arm, a catheter in my penis for urine, a drain tube for gunge from my cauterised neck wound.
 A thick dressing covered my neck wound.
 My lower legs had socks intermittently constricting to stop blood clots.
 Leah, sons & their girlfriends visited.

 That night I didn't eat supper plonked on my bed-table.
 I couldn't sleep, my throat was sore & I was swallowing mucous brought up from my trachea.
 I asked for a bed-pan, I needed a crap.
 A male nurse groaned & shoved a ridiculously small bed-pan under my bare butt while I lay tube- trapped in bed.
 I didn't use the bed-pan.
 I would've lain in my own shit!